Meet Our Team

 Dr. Sheridan Free – Chiropractor

 Dr. Sheridan Free is a Chiropractor at Wellbeing Lilydale.
 She grew up in the eastern suburbs of Melbourne only 20 minutes from Lilydale.
 Sheridan has a keen interest in assisting patients in getting back in control of their health, taking a universal approach to patient management.
 Whilst Sheridan isn’t practicing she enjoys pilates, weekends away and spending time with her family and close friends.
 Sheridan Free is available for consultations Mon-Fri and Saturday mornings.

 Frequently asked questions (FAQs) for Lilydale Chiropractors Dr Sheridan Free and Dr Andrew Kam

 What is the role of a chiropractor?

 Chiropractors are health professionals who aim to care for their patients musculoskeletal complaints.
-They’re role in the community is also to identify more serious conditions, such as arthritis, asthma, skin conditions and fractures, and refer these people to the appropriate healthcare provider to receive the best management of their condition.
+Their role in the community is also to identify more serious conditions, such as arthritis, asthma, skin conditions and fractures, and refer these people to the appropriate healthcare provider to receive the best management of their condition.

 What are chiropractors qualified to do?